 12 months ago, with help from the College, he began work experience with Wilson Medic One and Emergency Medics.

-Then, just days after completing his Advanced Diploma in September Michael commenced employment with a company called Medical Rescue.
+Then, just days after completing his Advanced Diploma and University degree in Paramedical Science, Michael commenced employment with a company called Medical Rescue.

 But Michael’s Paramedical dreams extend further than this.

 “I have completed everything for my application into NSW ambulance and have been put on their eligibility list,” he said.

 “But the major one is that I had an interview a few weeks ago with South Central Ambulance in London which went well.
 If I decide to take that job it will commence around May next year for my intake.